Skip to content

 """

 Reason: is required.
-The acknowledgement appears in the health check report with the reviewer's name and date — a permanent audit trail.
+The acknowledgement appears in the report with the reviewer's name and date — a permanent audit trail.

 Coverage Score: 5.8 (29 weighted rules / 5 tables) ✅ Strong